NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - To promote the adoption of evidence-based approaches in medical settings; and

-- To facilitate the academic growth and development of future leaders in SUD management.
+- To facilitate the professional growth and development of future leaders in SUD management and research.

-- Engage in a Mentored opportunity to learn about key areas of SUD and SUD treatment strategies through systematic literature review, attendance at conferences and workshops, and interaction with leading experts in the field.
+The NIDA-AACAP Training Award provides up to one year of support to general and child and adolescent psychiatry residents to support training in dissemination of research.
+Through support from this program, the awardee(s) will engage in a Mentored opportunity to learn about key areas of SUD and SUD treatment strategies through their project, attendance at conferences and workshops, and interaction with leading experts in the field.

-This award is not to support a research study, but rather a project to help residents learn more about issues of SUD and find innovative ways to address gaps in current practice and knowledge.
-The award offers up to $10,000 for program support (award amount includes travel to AACAP's 65th Annual Meeting in Seattle, Washington, October 22-27, 2018; and travel to the NIDA Clinical Trials Network's Annual Meeting March 20-22, 2018) and $1,500 for a mentor stipend.
-(All awards are contingent upon the receipt of adequate funding support.
+The award offers up to $10,000 for program support (award amount includes travel to AACAP's 69th Annual Meeting in Toronto, Canada, October 17-22, 2022; and travel to the NIDA Clinical Trials Network's Annual Meeting in Bethesda, MD, Spring 2022) and $2,000 for a mentor stipend.
+Funds may also be used for educational and resource materials/courses.
+(All awards are contingent upon the receipt of adequate funding support.)

 PURPOSE OF THE AWARD